yireo/yireo-slides/slides/yireo/reacticon4-luma.md

 ---
 {state: main middle dark}
-# With the right tuning: Pretty well
+# With the right tuning: Excellent

 ---
 # Quick tips for development